Click to view more details about each scholarship.

 The Mark Welter World Citizen Award is given to a Lincoln High School graduate who is majoring in sociology, ecology, history or biological science.

-Jeanne Olson was presented with 2022 Diane Hellie Memorial Scholarship by Board Member Jake Rantanen.
+Alanna Trinh was presented with 2025 Diane Hellie Memorial Scholarship by Board Member Holly Haugen.

 The "RISE" scholarship was started/created by Sara Kalinoski, a 2005 LHS graduate.
 The "RISE" scholarship will be a annual scholarship of $1,000, paid to one LHS graduating senior attending a 2 or 4 year college.
 This scholarship will be for black, indigenous people of color.
 Special consideration (but not requirement) for students with a 3.5 or higher GPA, in financial need, and have a community or extracurricular involvement.

-Karmen Lee Ortloff & Karla Ortloff Scholarships for Women
+Board Member Darla Hegge presented Joiann Fineday with the 2025 Karmen Lee Ortloff & Karla Ortloff Scholarships for Women.

 This scholarship is set up by Brent and Deb Lunke, scholarship recipient must be a Lincoln High School graduate who has a GPA of at least 3.0.
 Must be in good standing at school and be in active in extra- curricular activities.

-The 2022 Clyde & Verna Christensen Scholarship was presented to Brady Kasprick by Foundation member Dave Onkka and Clyde Christensen.
+The 2025 Clyde & Verna Christensen Scholarship was presented to Harper Solem by Foundation Member Mike Barry.

 This Scholarship will be awarded to a Lincoln High School graduate who is pursuing a career in agricultural related area.
 Preference will be given to students of farm families, with a GPA of 2.7 or higher.